gmfc/Yggdrasill/README.md

 Yggdrasill is (or rather, hopefully will be) the server of an opensource MMORPG.

-I'm taking [Ragrarok Online](https://en.wikipedia.org/wiki/Ragnarok_Online) as inspiration.
+I'm taking [Ragnarok Online](https://en.wikipedia.org/wiki/Ragnarok_Online) as inspiration.

 The aim is to build a game capable of: